By Shelton Products...

 - Hold on to fish tail until you are sure the fish has revived.

-- Move fish back and fore to get water moving through gills
+- Move fish back and fore to get water moving through gills to revive.

 My Favorite Tips.